-All of a sudden, it seems like you can’t have enough USB ports.
+Here’s the bottom line with life today.
+You can’t have enough USB ports.
 You’ll probably notice USB-enabled outlets in your local home store, and for good reason: Pretty much everything you really want today charges from the USB port, and that leaves you wanting some way to make better use of the outlets you have, especially in a hotel room.
 Wireless charging is great and getting better, but it’s not available in every device.
 It’s also guaranteed slower than USB charging.
 Sometimes you just need that USB power bump.

 If you find a powered USB hub that plugs into the wall, it will usually supply power to all the devices, at least enough for a smartphone if not a phablet or tablet.

-What you really want to use is something like our Tech Choice wall charger, which is specifically designed to give you a nice strong power source for all your electronics.
-That’s the right choice especially for traveling, unless you’re really serious and you need something like our Plugable 40W charger.
+What you really want to use is something like this DigiPower wall charger, which is specifically designed to give you a nice strong power source for all your electronics.
+If you have devices with higher charge rates like top-end smartphones or tablets, consider something like our Plugable 40W charger.
 For those who are really serious, check out this Sewell charging station.
 It’s seriously pricey but hey, if you want to charge ten tablets from one outlet, you’re going to need a serious piece of hardware.

 So what of those USB outlets?
-Nothing wrong with putting them in if you’re handy enough to change an outlet, but keep in mind that most of them only put out one amp of power, not the 2.1 amps required by tablets and larger phones.
+Nothing wrong with putting them in if you’re handy enough to change an outlet.
+Keep in mind that most of them only put out one amp of power.
+You’ll need 2.1 amps if you’re going to charge tablets and larger phones.
 The last thing you want is to spend time and money changing something in the house only to find that it doesn’t do what you need.
 Today’s outlets have ports conforming to the USB-A standard, not the USB-C standard that’s still up and coming.
 I forecast that within a decade, things will have moved largely to USB-C. USB-C is better because of its ability to deliver massive amounts of power.
 Then, of course, you’ll upgrade your outlets again.